Accessibility Statement

 DROPPS BLOG

-Sorting laundry by color and fabric type helps preserve the fabrics and makes sure you don’t end up with the shrunken, wrinkled, and unintentionally dyed clothing.
+We know it's tempting to throw everything altoghether, but sorting laundry by color and fabric type helps preserve the fabrics and makes sure you don’t end up with the shrunken, wrinkled, and unintentionally dyed clothing.
 Keep it simple by having them separate each load into whites and colors first.
 Then work your way up to fabric types—jeans, t-shirts, and sweatshirts in one pile, dress clothes and delicates in another, and towels and sheets in the last.

 Make sure to go over how often your teen should be doing laundry.
 Jeans should be worn a few times in between washes to prevent fading and stretching, but things like underwear and t-shirts should be washed after each wear.
-You should wash your bath towels after every 3-5 uses, according to Mama’s Laundry Talk, and hang up the towel to dry completely after each use.
+You should wash your bath towels after every three to five uses, according to Mama’s Laundry Talk, and hang up the towel to dry completely after each use.
 Last but not least, sheets should be washed at least every other week—not just on Parents Weekend.

 First, go over all of the settings and dials carefully, explaining when to use each.
 For example, always use the gentle cycle for more delicate items and use warm or hot water for whites.